 Latest news are presented as more ...

 The research project on the Pohl collection has published a short film titled "Hinter den Schatten" giving insight into how teaching in experimental physics takes place in the tradition of Robert Wichard Pohl.
 It can be found in the AV-Portal of the TIB: Link (german only).
+Furthermore, we now do have a cabinet in the collection on Pohl himself.

 As part of the public lecture series "Sach-Verstand" Michael Markert and Daniel Steil held a lecture titled "Robert Wichard Pohls langer Schatten.
 Innovative physikalische Lehre für das 20.
 Jahrhundert aus Göttingen".
 A recording can be found on the YouTube-Channel of the university (german only): Link.